 Where do services take place?

-SCL services take place in an integrated community setting or the child’s home.
-This is done to help ensure new skills will be used again, and so your child can be confident and independent in their home environment.
+SCL services take place in a community setting or the child’s home.
+This is done to help ensure new skills will be used again, and so your child can be confident and independent in their home environment and community.

 When do services take place?